Abarbuthnott History, Family Crest & Coats of Arms

 The Pictish clans of ancient Scotland were the ancestors of the first people to use the name Abarbuthnott.
 It comes from in the old barony of Arbuthnot in Kincardineshire where the name was found since very early times.
 As surname usage became more prevalent in the 11th century, names based on the name of the localisty of the bearer where quite common.
 The first bearer of this name on record was Hugh de Aberbothenoth, also known as "Dominus" and "Thanus" de Aberbuthenoth, who lived in the time of King William I, the Lion of Scotland (1143-1214.)

 Early Origins of the Abarbuthnott family

 The surname Abarbuthnott was first found in the county of Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, from very ancient times, being from the old barony of Arbuthnot.

 "The first of the name in record appears to have been Hugh de Aberbothenoth, who flourished in the reign of William the Lion, and was variously designated 'Dominus' and 'Thanus' de Aberbuthenoth.
 He obtained his lands from Walter Olifard, son or nephew of Osbert Olifard, sheriff of the Mearns, who died before 1206."

 In 1150, Hugh Arbuthnot obtained the lands from William Olifard in a dispute with then sheriff of Mearns.
 He is the first recorded Chief, although it is contended that the Clan records go back to 1105 A.D.
 "Philip de Arbuthnott who succeeded in 1335 (or 1355) appears to have been the first designated dominus ejusdem, 'of that Ilk.'"
 He was directly descended from the aforementioned Hugh Arbuthnot.

 "In the early part of the eighteenth century the Arbuthnets are described as 'the most thriving name' in Peterhead."

 Arbuthnott is a small village in northeast Scotland, 26 miles south of Aberdeen.

 Important Dates for the Abarbuthnott family

-Another 225 words (16 lines of text) covering the years 1150, 1105, 1335, 1667, 1735, 1920, 1625, 1655, 1641, 1654, 1705, 1689, 1702, 1682, 1674, 1721, 1707, 1654, 1705, 1689, 1702, 1667 and 1735 are included under the topic Early Abarbuthnott History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Abarbuthnott research.
+Another 181 words (13 lines of text) covering the years 1150, 1105, 1335, 1667, 1735, 1920, 1538, 1583, 1585, 1625, 1655, 1641, 1654, 1705, 1689, 1702, 1682, 1674, 1721, 1707, 1654, 1705, 1689, 1702, 1667 and 1735 are included under the topic Early Abarbuthnott History in all our PDF Extended History products and printed products wherever possible.

 Abarbuthnott Spelling Variations

+Translation has done much to alter the appearance of many Scottish names.
+It was a haphazard process that lacked a basic system of rules.
 Spelling variations were a common result of this process.
 Abarbuthnott has appeared Arbutnott, Arbuthnott, Arbuthnet, Arbuthnett, Arbuthnoth, Arbutton, Arbothnet, Erbutnott and many more.

 Early Notables of the Abarbuthnott family (pre 1700)

-Notable amongst the Clan at this time was Robert Arbuthnot (c.1625-1655), created 1st Viscount of Arbuthnott in 1641 by Charles I of England, a Scottish Peer and Privy Counsellor; and his second son, Alexander Arbuthnot of Knox, Sr (1654-1705) was a Scottish politician for Kincardineshire as Commissioner...
+Notable amongst the Clan at this time was Alexander Arbuthnot (1538-1583), a Scotch divine and poet, second son of Andrew Arbuthnot, of Pitcarles; Alexander Arbuthnot or Arbuthnet (d.
+1585), Scottish merchant burgess and printer of Edinburgh who with Thomas Bassandyne, brought out the first Bible issued in Scotland; Robert Arbuthnot (c.1625-1655), created 1st Viscount of Arbuthnott in 1641 by Charles I of England, a Scottish Peer and Privy Counsellor; and his second son, Alexander Arbuthnot of Knox, Sr (1654-1705) was a Scottish politician for Kincardineshire as Commissioner...

-Another 83 words (6 lines of text) are included under the topic Early Abarbuthnott Notables in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) are included under the topic Early Abarbuthnott Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Abarbuthnott family to Ireland
+Migration of the Abarbuthnott family

 Many Scots left their country to travel to the North American colonies in search of the freedom they could not find at home.
 Of those who survived the difficult voyage, many found the freedom they so desired.
 There they could choose their own beliefs and allegiances.
 Some became United Empire Loyalists and others fought in the American War of Independence.
 The Clan societies and highland games that have sprung up in the last century have allowed many of these disparate Scots to recover their collective national identity.
 A search of immigration and passenger ship lists revealed many early settlers bearing the Abarbuthnott name: John Arbuthnot who settled in Philadelphia in 1747; James and William Arbutton settled in Philadelphia in 1798 as well as James Arbuthnot, who came to Maryland in 1864..